briandorsey/partisci/README.rst

 ..
 WARNING::
-   Partisci has not been implemented yet.
-The project is using readme driven development.
+   This project is using readme driven development and has not been implemented yet.

 Where is your software installed?
 Is version X still in use anywhere?